askonube/IR-Powershell-Web-Request/README.md

 <img width="1440" alt="Screenshot 2025-06-13 004249" src="https://github.com/user-attachments/assets/059f7db2-73a4-48b8-aa08-c619a7510df6" />

-- There were 5 processes that were created in which PowerShell was used to run a command that contained `Invoke-WebRequest`.
-It is safe to assume that this command is pulling from an external URL to download and potentially run a script.
+- Five processes were identified where PowerShell was used to run commands that contained `Invoke-WebRequest`.
+It is safe to assume that these commands were pulling data from external URLs to download and potentially execute scripts.

-- A rule was created to monitor any suspiciously created web request.
-Specifically, the rule was to detect any processes that included `Invoke-WebRequest` as one of its commands.
-This command is common to download files or scripts from websites or servers on the internet.
-This would evade traditional defence solutions as these solutions may not be configured to detect these types of commands from PowerShell that is ran on the host machine.
+- A detection rule was created to monitor any suspiciously created web requests.
+Specifically, the rule was to detect any processes that included `Invoke-WebRequest` as part of their command line.
+This command is commonly used to download files or scripts from websites or servers on the internet.
+This would evade traditional defence solutions, as these solutions may not be configured to detect PowerShell commands executed on the host machine.

 <img width="727" alt="Pasted image 20250612195543" src="https://github.com/user-attachments/assets/daf7a2c6-10c8-4506-81d1-cafe2dea76f0" />

 - The appropriate Tactics, Techniques and Procedures (TTPs) from the MITRE ATT&CK Framework were selected for this detection rule.
-  - Credential Access (TA0002)
+  - Execution (TA0002)
     - Command and Scripting Interpreter (T1059)
       - PowerShell (T1059.001)
     - Exploitation for Client Execution (T1023)